kevindelord/swift-style-guide/README.markdown

 Other point, a function should __not exceed 40 lines__.
 This drastic limit forces the developer to think twice about the code and its structure.
 A better encapsulation will help you with this rule.

+Antoher good thing is to keep the lines of code maximum __between 100 and 120 characters__.

 Keep short function declarations on one line including the opening brace: